 Alcohol is ubiquitous in Western culture.
 It is a key component of social life and is frequently promoted in the media and sport.
 Young people are immersed in a culture in which over 60% of adults drink alcohol in any given week and where one in six get drunk.
 Within this culture is the rising problem of under-age drinking.
 Evident by the admittance of thousands of students into hospital every year due to alcohol abuse.

-Most governments have attempted to respond to drinking culture with numerous laws that aim to tackle alcohol related crime and disorder.
+Most governments have attempted to respond to drinking culture with numerous laws as well as alcohol addiction help that aim to tackle alcohol related crime and disorder.
 As well as high fines imposed for the encouragement under-age drinking.
 Despite all legal efforts, alcohol is still freely available at cheap prices and is easily accessible to teenagers.